Skip to main content

 Modification of Deadlines and Schedule

 During the pendency of the proceeding, a party may request that a deadline be extended.
-A request to extend a deadline must be made by filing with the Office of Hearing Officers a written motion stating the reason for the request and demonstrating good cause for an extension.
-The requesting party must provide notice of the request to all other parties to the proceeding.
+To request a deadline extension, the party must file through the OHO Docket Portal a written motion stating the reason for the request and demonstrating good cause for an extension.
+The requesting party must provide notice of the request through the OHO Docket Portal to all other parties to the proceeding.
 Generally, postponements, adjournments, or extensions of time for filing documents may not exceed 28 days unless the Hearing Officer finds that a longer period is necessary.
 See Rule 9222.

 Motion for Summary Disposition

 A motion for summary disposition is a request by a party for the Hearing Officer to dispose of one or all of the allegations or causes of action in a Complaint without a hearing.
 The Hearing Panel may grant a motion for summary disposition if there is no genuine issue in dispute with regard to any material fact, and the issues may be decided as a matter of law.
+A Hearing Officer may deny or defer decision on a motion for summary disposition.
 See Rule 9264.

-A party may file a pre-hearing motion for summary disposition after Respondents have filed their Answers and Enforcement has made its investigatory file available for inspection and copying pursuant to Rule 9251.
+A party may file a pre-hearing motion for summary disposition after Respondents have filed their Answers and Enforcement has made its investigatory file available for inspection and copying.
 Unless an earlier time is ordered by the Hearing Officer, pre-hearing motions for summary disposition must be filed at least 21 days before the hearing, and any opposition or response must be filed at least seven days before the hearing.
 See Rule 9264(a).

 Requests for Information–Rule 9252

-Subject to the limitations explained in Rule 9252, a Respondent may request that FINRA use Rule 8210 to compel the production of documents or testimony at the hearing from persons over whom FINRA has jurisdiction.
-Such requests must be made in writing no later than 21 days before the scheduled hearing date.
+Subject to the limitations explained in Rule 9252, Respondent may file a motion requesting that FINRA use Rule 8210 to compel the production of documents or testimony at the hearing from persons over whom FINRA has jurisdiction.
+A Respondent must file a Rule 9252 motion in writing through the OHO Docket Portal no later than 21 days before the scheduled hearing date.
 At a minimum, the motion must (1) describe with specificity the documents, including their category or type, or testimony requested; (2) state why they are material to the proceeding; (3) describe the Respondent’s efforts to obtain the documents or testimony by other means; and (4) state whether each proposed witness and the custodian of each requested document is subject to FINRA’s jurisdiction.
 See Rule 9252.

 Production of Witness Statements–Rule 9253

-A Respondent may file a written motion with the Office of Hearing Officers requesting that Enforcement produce for inspection and copying pertinent written statements of witnesses whom Enforcement expects to call to testify in the proceeding.
+A Respondent may file a written motion requesting that Enforcement produce for inspection and copying pertinent written statements of witnesses whom Enforcement expects to call to testify in the proceeding.
 Discoverable statements are limited to those that the Hearing Officer finds pertain to the witness’s anticipated testimony and which are stenographic, mechanical, electrical, other recordings, or a transcription thereof, and which are substantially verbatim recitals of oral statements made by the witness and recorded contemporaneously with the making of the oral statements.
 See Rule 9253.

 Pre-Hearing Submissions

-The Hearing Officer will require the parties to exchange and file pre-hearing submissions.
+The Hearing Officer will require the parties to exchange and file through the OHO Docket Portal pre-hearing submissions.
 The Case Management and Scheduling Order will establish a deadline for filing.
-At a minimum, the pre-hearing submissions must include (1) a narrative summary of Enforcement’s theory of the case and the Respondent’s defenses; (2) the legal theories upon which each party intends to rely at the hearing; (3) lists and copies of documents that each party intends to present at the hearing; and (4) lists of witnesses that each party expects to call with a summary of each witness’ expected testimony.
-If the Hearing Officer has granted a party leave to present expert testimony, he or she must also include in the pre-hearing submissions a list of experts he or she expects to call, with a statement of each expert’s qualifications, prior experience, and publications, and copies of each expert’s publications if they are not readily available.
+At a minimum, the pre-hearing submissions must include (1) a narrative summary of the party’s theory of the case and defenses; (2) the legal theories upon which the party intends to rely at the hearing; (3) lists and copies of documents that the party intends to present at the hearing; and (4) lists of witnesses that the party expects to call with a summary of each witness’ expected testimony.
+If the Hearing Officer has granted a party leave to present expert testimony, he or she must also include in the pre-hearing submissions the expert’s name, qualifications, prior experience, publications, and copies of each expert’s publications if they are not readily available.
+The party must also include the expert’s report.
 See Rule 9242(a) and Sample Exhibit.

 Failure to Appear at Pre-Hearing Conferences